Swan maiden: Ukraine: Povitrulya

-In another Transcarpathian Ukrainian tale titled "Йосиф-забудько" ("Iosif-Zabudko"), a minister has a son named Iosif that is so forgetful.
+In another Transcarpathian Ukrainian tale titled "Йосиф-забудько" ("Iosif-Zabudko"), a minister has a son named Iosif who is so forgetful.
 One day, he asks his father to be allowed to hunt some game in the woods, and his father sends a person to chaperone him.
-However, Iosif gets lost in the woods and his father thinks he disappeared.
-The youth wander deep into the forest and finds twelve povitrulyas swimming in a lake, their clothes strew about by the shore.
+However, Iosif gets lost in the woods, and his father thinks he disappeared.
+The youth wanders deep into the forest and finds twelve povitrulyas swimming in a lake, their clothes strewn about on the shore.
 Iosif steals the garments of one of them; eleven of the maidens rush for their clothes and fly away, save for their companion, who remains with the human youth.
 Iosif goes back home with the garments and locks them in a chest; the povitrulya marries him, giving birth to a son three years later.
 One day, he goes fishing, but forgets to lock the chest; the povitrulya puts back her garments and flies away.
 Iosif returns and, not seeing his wife, decides to search for her.
 He meets three wolf brothers from a wolf pack, and the third wolf carries him to a mountain with a house atop it.
-Outside the house, he sees a boy - who is his son - and asks him where the mother is.
-The little boy says the povitrulyas live in the house and goes inside when an old woman appears.
-The old woman says Iosif has to identify his wife among the povitrulyas, otherwise, he will lose his head.
-Iosif is advised by his povitrulya wife and passes the test.
-Next, the old woman orders him to build a larger house for her and a bridge.
+Outside the house, he sees his son and asks him where the mother is.
+The little boy says the povitrulyas live in the house and goes inside when an older woman appears.
+The older woman says Iosif has to identify his wife among the povitrulyas, otherwise, he will lose his head.
+His povitrulya wife advises Iosif and passes the test.
+Next, the older woman orders him to build a larger house for her and a bridge.
 Again, Iosif is helped by his wife, who gives him a magic ring with a bug encrusted on it to fulfil the task.
-The old woman is satisfied with the results and lives in her new house.
+The older woman is satisfied with the results and lives in her new house.
 Sometime later, the povitrulya wife convinces Iosif to take their son and run back to his homeland, and make the large house crumble by fiddling with the ring.
-The trio escape and the old woman chases after them, but they shapeshift into objects to trick her: Iosif becomes a fisherman, their son a bush, and she a goose.
-The old woman tries to draw the goose to her by giving her a magic egg, but the goose hides the egg under her wings and her mother relents.
+The trio escapes, and the older woman chases after them, but they shapeshift into objects to trick her: Iosif becomes a fisherman, their son a bush, and she a goose.
+The older woman tries to draw the goose to her by giving her a magic egg, but the goose hides the egg under her wings, and her mother relents.
 Later, Iosif asks his family to stay in the forest for a while, because he will come back with an entourage, but the povitrulya says he will forget them as soon as he takes three steps back into his house.
-It happens as she described: Iosif forgets about his wife, and is set to be married to a local girl.
+It happens as she described: Iosif forgets about his wife and is set to marry a local girl.
 The povitrulya learns of this and cracks a nut to produce a dress.
-She dances in front of the second bride, who becomes so impressed she wants to buy her dress.
+She dances in front of the second bride, who becomes so impressed that she wants to buy her dress.
 The povitrulya agrees to trade it for a night with Iosif.
-She cannot make him remember and the wedding proceeds as planned.
-As a last resort, she cracks open the egg her mother threw at her and found a golden dress.
-She crashes the wedding in the golden dress and dances with Iosif, asking him if he can remarry when he already has a family.
+She cannot make him remember, and the wedding proceeds as planned.
+As a last resort, she cracks open the egg her mother threw at her and finds a golden dress.
+She crashes the wedding in a golden dress and dances with Iosif, asking him if he can remarry, even though he already has a family.
 Iosif finally recognizes the povitrulya as his wife and goes back to her.